-A key piece of legislature surrounding this issue is the Age Discrimination Act of 1975.
-This act “prohibits discrimination on the basis of age in programs and activities receiving federal financial assistance.”
+The Age Discrimination Act of 1975 is a key piece of legislature surrounding this.
+The act was put into place to combat ageism in the workplace, schools and other public institutions.
+The Age Discrimination Act of 1975 “prohibits discrimination on the basis of age in programs and activities receiving federal financial assistance.”

 This means that any state college, community college or any institution that is not entirely privately funded must adhere to the Act.
 Since Federal Law does specify a minimum college age, this can be a very slippery slope for admissions administrators.
 By letter of law no such institution can deny a student enrollment solely because of their age.
 There are, however, other ways to make the argument.
 The student would still have to meet other requirements, such as passing entrance exams, having a GED or HS diploma, and having the required GPA.

 Some colleges also have a “best-fit” clause built into their programs wherein students must meet with enrollment advisers or submit a paper explaining why they would be a good match for the program.
 There are no laws governing the requirements for this practice, and the institution reserves the right to reject any applicant on the basis that they are not a “good fit” for the program.
 The institution would have to be taken to court to determine if they are being discriminatory such a case.

 Many students, especially those who have graduated from high school early due to course acceleration or home school programs, wonder if they can jump right into their college education.
 Is there a minimum age to begin taking online college courses?
 The answer is mixed and is often determined by each individual institution.

 Some institutions may have age requirements clearly listed under their admissions requirements.
 Others are less focused on age and more focused on completion of a high school degree or GED.
 In this instance, a person who has graduated very young should be accepted without worry.